Adrenal Fatigue & Thyroid Dysfunction

 Mending Our Ways

-One of the biggest things we can do to start remedying or hormone and gut issues is to cut out refined sugar and grains from our diet.
+Another one of the biggest things we can do to start remedying or hormone and gut issues is to cut out refined sugar and grains from our diet.
 Both of these cause the yo-yo blood sugar scenario that started the detrimental cascade within the body.

 So, we need to amend our diets to achieve blood sugar stability.
 This means converting our body’s into a fat burning machine rather than a sugar burning system!